loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 - `metadata.labels.vclusterName`

-When one of those Applications becomes `OutOfSync`, or when it falls into a stale `Synced` / `Unknown` state while Argo records a failed sync or `Unknown` health because the destination API is asleep, Argo CD Notifications sends a webhook to the shared `vcluster-wakeup-proxy` service.
-The proxy then issues the wake-triggering request to vCluster Platform for the target VCI, instead of waiting for normal Argo polling to wake it indirectly.
+When one of those Applications becomes `OutOfSync`, or when it falls into a stale `Synced` / `Unknown` state while Argo CD records a failed sync or `Unknown` health because the destination API is asleep, Argo CD Notifications sends a webhook to the shared `vcluster-wakeup-proxy` service.
+The proxy then issues the wake-triggering request to vCluster Platform for the target VCI, instead of waiting for normal Argo CD polling to wake it indirectly.

 The shared `vcluster-wakeup-watcher` then complements that proxy flow by watching `VirtualClusterInstance` state from the management cluster API.
-While the target is sleeping or waking, it marks the imported Argo CD cluster Secret to skip reconcile so Argo does not keep hammering an unavailable destination.
+While the target is sleeping or waking, it marks the imported Argo CD cluster Secret to skip reconcile so Argo CD does not keep hammering an unavailable destination.
-When the VCI becomes ready again, it removes that pause behavior and triggers an Argo refresh for matching `Application` resources.
+When the VCI becomes ready again, it removes that pause behavior and triggers an Argo CD refresh for matching `Application` resources.
 That is why the watcher pattern makes sense here: `skip-reconcile=true` while the VCI is sleeping or waking, then remove it once the VCI is ready.